ethpandaops/ethereum-package/README.md

   deneb_fork_epoch: 0
   electra_fork_epoch: 500
   eip7594_fork_epoch: 1000

+  # The fork version to set if the eip7594 fork is active
+  eip7594_fork_version: 0x70000038

   # Network sync base url for syncing public networks from a custom snapshot (mostly useful for shadowforks)
   # Defaults to "https://ethpandaops-ethereum-node-snapshots.ams3.digitaloceanspaces.com/
   # If you have a local snapshot, you can set this to the local url: